Have you ever read an article or an email where the author writes on and on and on?

 You might get away for a social event, call a friend - or simply take a laughter break as you watch some videos on YouTube

-Create a list of at least ten ways you can have fun so when you feel your mind shutting down, you have potential white-space actions ready to choose from.
+Create a list of at least ten ways you can have fun.
+When you feel your mind shutting down, you'll have potential white-space actions ready to choose from.

 Connecting with nature creates white space.

 Sometimes the best thing you can do is go outside and walk around the block.

 - If it's the right time of the year, take off your shoes and walk barefoot on the grass.

 - Listen to the music of nature around you.

 If it's not reasonable for you to go outside, take a few minutes, close your eyes and imagine you are there.